TissueImageAnalytics/CoNIC/conic_template/README.md

 # <<<<<<<<<<<<<<<<<<<<<<<<<
 # >>>>>>>>>>>>>>>>>>>>>>>>>
 ```
-mean users should modify the conten in between as they see approriate.
+means users should modify the content in between as they see approriate.
 However,
 ```
 # !
 DO NOT MODIFY
 # <<<<<<<<<<<<<<<<<<<<<<<<<
 # >>>>>>>>>>>>>>>>>>>>>>>>>
 ```
-mean the content in between must not be modified or overwritten at all cost.
+means the content in between must not be modified or overwritten at all costs!

-Now, in line with the above API, we pre-define and hard-coded the input and output conversion entry into the following files.
+Now, in line with the above API, we pre-define and hard-code the input and output conversion entry into the following files.
 Participants should avoid editing these files/parts if you are unclear about the API and how docker works.

-- `Dockerfile`: Contain the instruction for [Docker Engine](https://docs.docker.com/engine/install/) so that they can build your docker image.
+- `Dockerfile`: Contains the instruction for [Docker Engine](https://docs.docker.com/engine/install/) so that they can build your docker image.

 - `process.py`: This is the main file that we hard code the `Dockerfile` to run on the Grand Challenge Platform to make it easy for you.
 For **debugging** your python code **locally outside docker**, you need to set `EXECUTE_IN_DOCKER = False` and change the `LOCAL_ENTRY` dictionary values (for `"input_dir"`, `"output_dir"`, and `user_data_dir` keys) according to your system.